-HOMESCHOOL LAWS FOR FAITHFUL SCHOLARS AND ALL OTHER ACCOUNTABILITY ASSOCIATIONS COMMONLY REFERRED TO AS ‘THIRD OPTION’
+FOR FAITHFUL SCHOLARS (SC MEMBERS) AND ALL OTHER ACCOUNTABILITY ASSOCIATIONS COMMONLY REFERRED TO AS ‘OPTION 3’

-If seem daunting remember that Faithful Scholars is here to interpret them into simple language as well as simple methods.
+If this seems daunting remember that Faithful Scholars is here to interpret these laws into simple language as well as simple methods.
 We have a lawyer on retainer who has been with us for over 20 years, so there is no guesswork in our suggestions.

 - Parents or legal guardians may teach their children at home if the instruction is conducted under the auspices of an association for home schools which has no fewer than fifty members and meets the requirements of this section.
 Bona fide membership and continuing compliance with the academic standard of the association exempts the home school from the further requirements of Section 59-65-40 or Section 59-65-45.